Je-ric/Youmanitarian-International/resources/views/README.md

     -   Admins can invite approved volunteers to become members.
     -   Invitations are sent via email and notification to the account with membership details.
     -   Members can be categorized as Full-Pledge or Honorary based on their contribution level.
+    -   Invitation notifications are now pinned and accessible in Notifications.
+Accept/Decline flows update membership and roles accordingly.

 ### 5. Role Management (`/roles`)